tr7zw/Item-NBT-API/wiki/Using-the-NBT-API.md

 ### Working with blocks

-You can store data in tile entities (block entities like chest, furnace, etc.) using the examples from section above, but normal blocks do not have the nbt data.
+You can store data in tile entities (block entities like chest, furnace, etc.) using the examples from the section above, but normal blocks do not have the nbt data.

 Thus, you have to use your own block data storage to store custom block data.